alec-djinn/aMoF/README.md

 ##Disclaimer
-Since I am not a professional programmer you may find the code structure "not conventional", you are free to comment on it and suggest improvements.
+Since I am not a professional programmer you may find the code structure "not conventional", you are free to comment and suggest improvements.

-##Overview and How-To-Use info
+##Overview and How-To-Use
 #####aMoF.py
 It is the core program.
 It contains the "motifs finder" algorithm and the main variables.